My New Diet Is An App: Weight Loss Goes Digital

 "It used to be that we hesitated to even show the app in our commercials, and that has so shifted," she says.
 "I think the future is being a really strong science-based technology partner in the health and wellness space."

 That trend may have started with the younger generation, but has spread beyond it.
-Favin Gebremariam, 34, of Boston uses WW's app, along with her mom.
-They chat daily about their weight, and exchange photos with other members.
+Favin Gebremariam, 34, of Boston uses WW's app, as does her mother.
+They chat daily about their weight and exchange photos with other members.

 The interactions occur throughout the day, which helps keep Gebremariam on track, she says.

-"You get feedback and you get congratulations, or you get support," all of which keeps her motivated to stick with the program, she says.
+"You get feedback and you get congratulations, or you get support," all of which keep her motivated to stick with the program, she says.
 Gebremariam also still considers the in-person workshops essential.

 But the app fills in the gaps.
 "We want to track our food and we want to track our activity and check in on our friends, and that's happening on the phone," Gebremariam says.